 Ego is no more than this: identification with form, which primarily means thought forms.
 This results in a total unawareness of my connectedness with the whole, my intrinsic oneness with every “other” as well as with the Source.

-Ego is also called the ‘monkey mind’ that swings from thought to thought.
-But ego not only attaches itself to thought forms, but also physical and emotional forms.
+The ego is also called the “monkey mind” that swings from thought to thought.
+But the ego not only attaches itself to thought-forms but also physical and emotional forms.

 This forgetfulness, according to Eckhart, is the original sin, suffering, and delusion.
 It is a state of separateness from the Source (God).